Dimensional Rift

 Duel

-The core of gameplay is the duel, a single unit of competition between both opponents.
-A duel is a sequence of rounds in which each player take turns in order until one player reaches 0 life and loses (and the other, then, wins).
+The core of gameplay is a duel, a single unit of competition between two opponents.
+A duel is a sequence of rounds in which each player takes a turn in order until one player reaches 0 HP and loses (and the other, therefore, wins).

 Most cards, being creatures, artifacts or monuments, have one or more effects of different types to be applied in a myriad of ways.
-Some effects require the arrows in the card to point to targets, so positioning your cards correctly is crucial.
-In general, card effects supersedes this ruleset (i.e. cards will add exceptions to the rules here).
-Unleash powerful boss cards from your extra deck using Rift Summoning.
-Use their soul-crushing effects to put an end to your opponent's play (and their life).
+Some effects require the arrows in the card to point to targets, so positioning cards correctly is crucial.
+In general, card effects supersedes this ruleset (i.e. cards will add exceptions to the rules described here).
+Unleash powerful boss cards from your Fables Deck during the Deployment phase.
+Use their soul-crushing effects to put an end to your opponent's ploy (and their life).

 Game Pieces

-While fundamentally you only need two decks to play, some extra pieces and supplies might enhance your experience with the game:
+While fundamentally only two decks are needed to play, some extra pieces and supplies might enhance the experience with the game:

 Places

-At any moment in the game, each card has to be on one place.
+At any moment in the game, each card has to be in one place.
 Game actions might allow players to move specific cards from one place to another under various circumstances.
-There are a few places in which cards can be:
+There are a few places in which cards can be other than the battlefield:

 The Battlefield

-Cards are played from the hand (or extra deck) to the field.
-The field is a single place but has two sides, one for each player, which are mirror images from each other.
+Cards are played from the hand (or Fables Deck) to the battlefield.
+The battlefield is a single place but has two sides, one for each player, which are mirror images from each other.
 The field is composed by specific zones in which some cards might be able to be played (typically one per zone).
-Cards must be played on valid zones to be on the field.
+Cards must be played on valid zones to be on the battlefield.

-Each side of the field consists of two rows of 5 zones on top of each other; the one closer to your opponent contains the creature zones, and the one closer to you has the artifact zones (very similar to a Yu-Gi-Oh! board).
-There is also an 11th, separated Monument zone for each player, that is on the field but not considered adjacent to anything, and thus cannot be targeted or target anything via arrows.
-Monuments do not interact with the targeting system.
+Each side of the field consists of two rows of 5 zones on top of each other; the one closer to the opponent contains the creature zones, and the one closer to you has the artifact zones (very similar to a Yu-Gi-Oh! board).
+There is also an 11th, separated Monument zone for each player, that is on the field but not considered adjacent to anything, and thus cannot be targeted or target anything.
+Monuments do not interact with the targeting system (they might use the word choose instead).

-If you were to compare with an old school Yu-Gi-Oh! board, you can apply the following substitutions to get to a Dimensional Rift battlefield:
+Compared with an old school Yu-Gi-Oh! board, the following substitutions can be applied to derive the Dimensional Rift battlefield:

 Old school Yu-Gi-Oh! board as an example [source].